studio1902/1902/content/collections/pages/en/home.md

         content:
           -
             type: text
-            text: 'Because I want to give something back, I developed a free starter kit for Statamic Community: Have a ' -
+            text: 'Because I want to give something back, I developed a free Starter Kit for the Statamic Community: Have a ' -
             type: text
             marks: